-Prerequisite: Must have at least 2 credits in the program area and meet the selection criteria as stated on the Work-Based Learning application.
-Please see Veronica Walton for an application.
+-2 or 3 credits: 12thC17H48 Prerequisite: Must have at least 2 credits in the program area and meet the selection criteria as stated on the Work-Based Learning application.
+Please see Veronica Walton or Timbra Sutton for an application.

 Work-Based Learning: Career Practicum is a capstone course intended to provide students with opportunities to apply the skills and knowledge learned in previous CTE and general education courses within a professional work environment.
 The course allows students to earn high school credit for select models of work-based learning, which allow students to interact with industry professionals in order to extend and deepen classroom work and support the development of postsecondary and career readiness knowledge and skills.